wendycodeworks/MERN-Assignment/README.md

     + I want to display my attended meetups on my profile. meetup or not (Going, Maybe, Not Going).
     + I want change my attendence to a meetup.
     + I want to favourite or save an event for later.
+    + I want to view and repond to all my invitations.

     Organiser
     + I want to be able to create a new meetup.